 - Include an appropriate preschool, elementary or secondary school education

-- Are provided in conformity with the Individual Education Program (IEP)
+- Are provided in conformity with the Individualized Education Program (IEP)

-“Appropriate” is the critical word in FAPE – the education that a student with disabilities receives needs to address his or her specific and individual educational needs.
+“Appropriate” is the critical word in FAPE – the education that a student with disabilities receives needs to address his/her specific and individual educational needs.
 As such, what is appropriate for one student may not be appropriate for another.
-Determining what is appropriate for each student involves several processes as follows.
+Determining what is appropriate for each student involves several processes as follows:

 - First, an individualized evaluation is conducted, the purpose of which is to identify the student’s areas of strength and weakness in as much detail as possible.

-If a student needs any of these "related services" to benefit from his/her education, they must be written into the IEP.
-Frequency and duration of services, as well as relevant objectives, should be included.
+If a student needs any of these “related services” to benefit from his/her education, they must be written into the IEP.
+Frequency and duration of services should be included, as well as relevant objectives.
 Related services as defined by IDEIA may include, but are not limited to the following:

 * Counseling services